sammetal92/PackyTacky/README.md

 I plan to (possibly) release this for Windows, OSX, Linux and Android operating systems.
 Currently, I've only built it for Windows 32 and 64 bit.

-If you would like to download and play the game, you can download the 32 or 64 bit in the binaries folder.

 Possible Additions:
 ----
 - Difficulty levels